rangle/ngCourse2/handout/09-routing.md

   .....
 ])
 ```
-In the above example we define the main `/start` route which maps to the Start ... dots at the end of the route tells Angular that it has associated child routes with it.
+In the above example we define the main `/start` route which maps to the Start component, the `...` dots at the end of the route tells Angular that it has associated child routes with it.
 Next in the child Start Component we need to do two things:-

 * Define the RouterOutlet view where child routes gets rendered
 * Set up child routes in the component itself